Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Experimental Results

-To evaluate the role of textual guidance in our framework, we compared the full model with two variants: one that entirely removes the text modality (w/o Text), and another that replaces our proposed cross-attention mechanism with standard multi-head self-attention (w/ MHA).
-As shown in Table~\ref{tab:ablation_text}, removing the text stream leads to a noticeable performance drop in PSNR, SSIM, and LPIPS, despite slightly higher PAUQA.
-This suggests that although the overall perceptual quality may remain stable, structural and semantic fidelity are compromised.
-In addition, replacing the cross-attention mechanism with conventional multi-head self-attention also leads to performance degradation across all metrics, further validating the effectiveness of our designed image-text fusion mechanism.
-These results collectively demonstrate that incorporating textual features is crucial for achieving high-quality image enhancement.
+To evaluate the impact of the guidance of textual descriptions, we compared the full model with its two variants, in which one variant was derived by removing the text path (w/o Text) and the other variant was obtained by replacing the proposed cross-attention mechanism with the standard Multi-head Self-attention (MHSA) mechanism (w/ MHSA).
+As shown in Table~\ref{tab:ablation_text}, removing the text path led to a noticeable performance drop in PSNR, SSIM and LPIPS, despite a slightly higher PAUQA value being produced.
+This finding suggests that structural and semantic fidelity were compromised without textual descriptions even though the perceptual quality remained.
+In addition, the replacement of the cross-attention mechanism with the MHSA mechanism resulted in performance degradation across all metrics, further validating the effectiveness of our image-text fusion mechanism.
+These results demonstrate that the joint use of textual features is useful for improving UIE performance.